Rogue Pictures: History

-Original October Films era (1998–2000)
+Original October Films era (1998–1999)

-On April 2, 1998, Rogue Pictures was formed as a division of Universal-led independent film label October Films, led by Patrick Gunn and Matt Wall in order to release genre films, to compete with its own Dimension Films label.
-Rogue's theatrical releases, much in the same manner like Dimension did, that would be handled by its parent company October Films, with video and television sales handled by October Films' parent company Universal Pictures, and all foreign sales would be handled by another Universal-affiliated subsidiary Good Machine.
+On April 2, 1998, Rogue Pictures was formed as a division of the Universal Pictures' independent film label October Films, led by Patrick Gunn and Matt Wall, in order to release genre films to compete with Miramax's Dimension Films label.
+Rogue's theatrical releases, much in the same manner like Dimension did, would be handled by its parent company October Films, with video and television sales handled by October Films' parent company Universal, and all foreign sales would be handled by fellow Universal subsidiary Good Machine.

-One of the first film projects/script acquisitions greenlit by Rogue was the film Cherry Falls, while the first acquisition by October via the Rogue label was the film Orgazmo, although PolyGram Video handled the video rights of the film.
-The genre's predecessor was the October Films-affiliated production label Mad Dog Pictures, which was designed to release genre films.
-The Rogue name was dropped in 2000 after October Films was absorbed into USA Films following the merger with Gramercy Pictures.
+One of the first film projects/script acquisitions greenlit by Rogue was the film Cherry Falls, while the first acquisition via the Rogue label was the film Orgazmo, although PolyGram Video handled the video rights of the film.
+The Rogue name was dropped in 1999 after October Films was absorbed into USA Films following the merger with Interscope Communications and Gramercy Pictures.

-Focus Features/Universal era (2004–2008)
+Focus Features era (2004–2009)

-In 2004, the name and branding was revived as part of Universal-owned Focus Features, with a goal of "high-quality suspense, action, thriller and urban features with mainstream appeal and franchise potential".
+In 2004, the name and branding was revived as part of the Universal-owned Focus Features, with a goal of "high-quality suspense, action, thriller and urban features with mainstream appeal and franchise potential".
 The revived Rogue Pictures would be led by the same team who led the Focus Features group, rather than having its own dedicated staff.

 In 2005, Universal expanded the company's operations to become a stand-alone division with a new goal of releasing ten films annually.
 Later that year, Universal and Rogue signed a deal with newly formed Intrepid Pictures to produce, co-finance, and distribute films for five years.
 In 2007, distribution and marketing of Rogue Pictures films were moved to Universal in company-wide shifts to accommodate Focus Features, putting Rogue Pictures under greater control of the parent company.

-Relativity Media and independent company era (2008–present)
+Relativity Media era (2008–2018)

 In 2008, Relativity Media approached Universal about buying the company, a move described in the entertainment media as "bold."
 The following year, Relativity completed acquisition of the company.
-At the time of purchase, Rogue Pictures had more than two dozen titles in its library, four upcoming films, and more than thirty projects in development.
-This deal was part of Relativity Media reupping its agreemeent with Universal Pictures that would extend until 2015, and Universal would retain a distribution stake in future Rogue films.
+This deal was part of Relativity Media reupping its agreement with Universal Pictures that would extend until 2015, and Universal would retain a distribution stake in future Rogue films.
 On May 7, 2009, Relativity decided to turn the Rogue branding into a consumer brand that was used by the studio.

+In June 2012, Rogue and Relativity Media sold 30 of their films to Manchester Library Company, which was acquired by Vine Alternative Investments in April 2017.